neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 - Create a remote repository and connect it to the local repository.
 - Create the `index.html` and `styles.css` files.
 - Make sure the CSS file is loaded in the HTML document.
-- 🚀 Project Deployment is Required: Please adhere to the deployment guidelines outlined in your repository's documentation (refer to ./docs/github-pages.md) for detailed instructions.
+- 🚀 Project Deployment to GitHub Pages is Required: Please adhere to the deployment guidelines outlined in your repository's documentation (refer to ./docs/github-pages.md) for detailed instructions.

 ## 2. Home Page